oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/hooks/usePrevious.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/hooks/usePrevious.tsx)

 The code above is a custom React hook called `usePrevious` that allows developers to access the previous value of a given variable.
-This hook is part of the Alephium project and is licensed under the GNU Lesser General Public License.
+This hook is part of the Oxygenium project and is licensed under the GNU Lesser General Public License.

 The `usePrevious` hook takes two arguments: `value` and `initial`.
 The `value` argument is the current value of the variable that the developer wants to track, while the `initial` argument is an optional initial value that will be returned if there is no previous value.